Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on Updation of Data Management plan(Iteration 2) with new table details

-I have documented my key findings and analysis in the data management plan
+I have documented my key findings and analysis in the data management plan.<hr>

+10/28/2024 - <br>
+Analysed what data we need to seed into sql databases for our tables.